-- TFs that activate or repress gene expression - Enzymes involved in DNA repair - Enzymes that place chemical (epigenetic) modifications on DNA - Proteins that pack or unpack the chromatin structure - Proteins that help to unzip double-stranded DNA - DNA topoisomerases that are involved in DNA supercoiling etc.
+- TFs that activate or repress gene expression - Enzymes involved in DNA repair - Enzymes that place chemical (epigenetic) modifications on DNA - Enzymes that read chemical modifications of the DNA - Proteins that pack or unpack the chromatin structure - Proteins that help to unzip double-stranded DNA - DNA topoisomerases that are involved in DNA supercoiling etc.

-From this long list, we will discuss here only TFs.
+From this long list, we will discuss today only TFs.